National Assembly (France): Relations with the executive

 While motions de censure are periodically proposed by the opposition following government actions that it deems highly inappropriate, they are purely rhetorical; party discipline ensures that, throughout a parliamentary term, the Government is never dismissed by the Assembly, at least when the governing party/coalition holds a working majority in the Chamber (which was no longer the case following the 2022 election).
-Since the establishment of the Fifth Republic in 1958, there have been only two successful motion de censure.
+Since the establishment of the Fifth Republic in 1958, there have been only three successful motion de censure.
 The first occurred on October 5, 1962, when the National Assembly voted against President Charles de Gaulle's proposal to elect the President by direct universal suffrage.
 De Gaulle responded by dissolving the National Assembly within days.
-The second motion of censure was passed on December 4, 2024, with 331 deputies voting against the government of President Emmanuel Macron.
+The second motion of censure was passed on December 4, 2024, with 331 deputies voting against the government of Prime Minister Michel Barnier.
+The third one was passed against the Bayrou Government on 8 September, 2025.
+It was voted by 364 deputies in response to Bayrou's use of article 49 of the Constitution of France to bypass the National Assembly on a financial bill.

 The Government (the prime minister and the minister in charge of relations with Parliament) used to set the priorities of the agenda for the Assembly's sessions, except for a single day each month.
 In practice, given the number of priority items, it meant that the schedule of the assembly was almost entirely set by the executive; bills generally only have a chance to be examined if proposed or supported by the executive.
 This, however, was amended on 23 July 2008.
 Under the amended Constitution, the Government sets the priorities for two weeks in a month.
 Another week is designated for the Assembly's "control" prerogatives (consisting mainly of oral questions addressed to the Government).
 The fourth one is also set by the Assembly.
 Furthermore, one day per month is set by a "minority" (group supporting the Government but which is not the largest group) or "opposition" group (having officially declared it did not support the Government).